marcusljx/GML_Model_Q/README.md

 # GML_Model_Q
 Small functions to repair/modify GML files.
+Uses the Dom4J library.

 ## How To Use
 Compile the program to Working Directory: